xlr8nur/cv-maker/README.md

 # CV Maker

-Build cv-maker with React

-## CV Maker App Made with React

 This web application is built using React and allows users to create and customize CVs.
 Users can input their information, customize the layout, and preview their CVs in real-time.

 ## Demo